eclipse-iceoryx/iceoryx2/examples/rust/cross_language_communication_basics/README.md

 > [API of the Service builder](https://docs.rs/iceoryx2/latest/iceoryx2/service/index.html)
 > to set them for a single service.

-## How to enable cross-language publish-subscribe communication
+## How to enable cross-language communication

 To communicate with each other, publisher and subscriber applications must share the same service configuration, including the payload and the user header type